From the Parthenon to Patterns: Ancient Greek philosophy for the AI Era

 In today’s digitised epoch our perception of reality, from mundane weather predictions to navigating urban landscapes, is shaped by technology.
 As we progress further into realms of virtual and augmented realities, ‘shadows’ will look more realistic, but we will remain in Platonic caves.
 Likewise, with the rise of AI and the omnipresence of social media, these ‘shadows’ proliferate, potentially muddling our discernment of knowledge.

-Faced with this increasingly ‘shadow’ dominated perception, we are likely to remain confined to Plato’s cave.
+Faced with this increasingly ‘shadow’ dominated perception, we will likely remain confined to Plato’s cave.
 Will this escalating detachment from reality herald humanity’s downfall, or might Plato’s assertions ultimately be challenged?
-This question remains a pivotal conundrum as we venture deeper into the AI-driven age.
+As we venture deeper into the AI-driven age, this question remains a pivotal conundrum.

 Cognitive perspective: The erosion of memory and introspection in the Age of Writing